Best Food In Old Town Ipoh

 As its name suggests, Nasi Kandar is a rice dish that originated from the Indian-Muslim community in Malaysia.
 It’s a beloved comfort food that consists of steamed rice served with a variety of curries and side dishes, such as chicken or beef rendang, fried fish, and vegetables.
 The best part of Nasi Kandar is the customizable aspect – you can choose which curries and sides you want to add to your rice, making each plate a unique and delicious experience.

-TRENDING: Famous Food In Ipoh At Night
+TRENDING: Best Food In Ipoh For Dinner

 5. 🍒 Satay: The Classic Malaysian Grilled Meat Skewers